 If you ask yourself ‘What makes a good learning management system?’ you’ll find that customisation comes out pretty much on top.
 Our LMS is customisable in a manner of awesome ways.
 Some of which include:

 - Branding – Tailor your LMS platform to reflect your company’s brand look and feel.
-All of your workforce will subconsciously appreciate this.
+All of your workforces will subconsciously appreciate this.
 Beware: as they’ve come to expect it, the Gen-Zeders will find an unbranded system unwelcoming.

 - Profile Image – Each learner can upload their own profile picture.
-Having ownership of their platform will give them investment in their learning.
+Having ownership of their platform will give them an investment in their learning.

 - Clubs/Levels – Each ‘Club’ (a focused discussion group) and level can be renamed to reflect the industry and company culture.
 Make your workforce feel at home with casual and fun titles.
 Ask your colleagues for their ideas.
 Do a poll.
 Make them feel devoted to the cause!